Frederic Chancellor: Career

 Chancellor was a prolific architect; as of 2002 some 730 buildings have been attributed to him, with 570 of these being in Essex.
 He was as frequent with his ecclesiastical designs as he was with his domestic work, the latter of which include Pontlands Park, Great Baddow and the restorations of Durwards Hall (now Kelvedon Park), Layer Marney Tower, and Leez Priory.

 Chancellor undertook the remodelling of the house and grounds of Poulett Lodge, Twickenham, in the Italianate style, for William Punchard.
 The main house was demolished in the 1930s and the area was redeveloped into flats, known as Thames Eyot.
 The grounds were re-planned and replanted in 1962; of Chancellors work to survive includes the boathouse, deep-water dock, riverside landing stage, steps, balustrade, gates and loggia.

 In 1867 Chancellor designed the current building for Felsted School, including the adjoining School Master's House, in Felsted Essex.

-Of his existing buildings, which he either completely rebuilt or extensively refurbished, 16 have been listed by Historic England.